 How to Clean a Bike Chain without Removing It

 Your bike’s chain is going to get dirty after a while.
 This is especially true if you go riding through muddy or dusty areas.
 However, it is also going to need to be cleaned eventually even if you stick to neatly paved roads.
+This applies the same for electric mountain bikes.

 As it gets dirty, the bike’s performance will suffer, and it is more at risk of wear and tear as well.